Request new features and report problems in the Backdrop Issue Queue.

-- Add either "milestone candidate - bug" or "milestone candidate - minor" label (as applicable, if not already done).
+- Add either the or label (as applicable, if not already done).

-- Get someone else in the contrib group to remove the "milestone candidate" label, and add a numerical milestone (the version of Backdrop that will be released with this change).
-This can be the final reviewer from step 7 if the "milestone candidate" label was already present.
-The milestone label should typically be the next bugfix release.
+- Get someone else in the contrib group to remove the or label, and add a numerical milestone (the version of Backdrop that will be released with this change).
+This can be the final reviewer from step 7 if either "milestone candidate" label was already present.
+The numerical milestone should typically be the next bugfix release.

 - Get a core committer to do the final code review and merge.